tkcrown/sparse_model_slides/index.Rmd

 - <b>A graphical explanation</b>
     - Each data sample has three features
-    - Often prefer the direction with larger variance
     - Original features are transformed into new ones
+    - Often use only the new features with largest variance
 - <b>Example</b>
     - For fMRI images, we usually have millions of dimensions.
 PCA can project the data from millions of dimensions to only thousands of dimensions, or even less
 - Other feature extraction methods: ICA, Kernel PCA , etc..